wasilone11/comfyui-pvm-node/README.md

    - A separate json file will be saved in the same folder which will have the Job ID's.

 ---
+Refer to this for an example input.csv: `https://github.com/synchronicity-labs/sync-examples/blob/main/personalized-video-messsging/python/example.csv`
 For issues or contributions, feel free to open a pull request or create an issue in this repository.
 Moreover, you can also refer to: `https://github.com/synchronicity-labs/sync-examples/tree/main/personalized-video-messsging/python`